marshally/resume/resume.md

 I am currently at _Code Climate_.
 Our team builds distributed systems that **analyze 700 billion lines of source code** per day.

-Before that I helped the #1 mobile _With Friends_ game series scale to **3,000 db writes per second** (100k Rails requests per second) and was the lead engineer at Broadcast.com when it was the biggest audio/video streaming site (and the **17th largest site by DAU**).
+Before that I helped [deanna: wtf? ] the #1 mobile _With Friends_ game series scale to **3,000 db writes per second** (100k Rails requests per second) and was the lead engineer at Broadcast.com when it was the biggest audio/video streaming site (and the **17th largest site by DAU**).
 I'm a co-organizer of the scalability-focused Big Ruby Conference.

 In my spare time, I am an amateur chef, lover of costume parties, and a licensed Pyrotechnic Special Effects Operator in the State of Texas.